charleslouis/basement/README.md

 - uglify your JS in a single file **without** `console.log()` and only some comments preserved
 - optimize your images : SVG using [svgmin](https://github.com/sindresorhus/grunt-svgmin) and PNGs using [smushit](https://github.com/heldr/grunt-smushit)

+## Configuration
+Edit **lib/config.php** to enable or disable support for various theme functions and to define constants that are used throughout the theme such as :
+- GOOGLE_ANALYTICS_ID
+- POST_EXCERPT_LENGTH
+- IMAGES (folder)

+Edit **lib/init.php** to setup custom navigation menus

+Edit **lib/imgages.php** to setup post thumbnail and custom image size.
+This is supposed to make things easier for you to implement [interchange.js](http://foundation.zurb.com/docs/components/interchange.html)

+Use **lib/custom.php** to store your own functions or, alternatively, use **functions.php**

+## Features

 ## Licence
 Basement is released under the MIT License (MIT), the same as Foundation, Roots and Reverie.